 National Park Service Parashant Map

 The NPS map shows the primary roads in the monument, but not secondary roads.
 Download the NPS Parashant map.
-If you want the BLM maps that show all roads, scroll down this page for links for the free download of the much more detailed 2016 BLM Arizona Strip Visitor Map that shows all roads.
+If you want the BLM maps that show all roads, scroll down this page to the links for the free downloadsof the much more detailed 2016 BLM Arizona Strip Visitor Map that shows all roads.

 Please note the NPS map above has one minor error.
 The BLM113 road from Whitney Pockets (Nevada) to the junction with BLM111 (in Arizona within the monument) is gravel, not paved.
 However, it is usually very well maintained to the state line.
 Once in the monument, the road becomes a high clearance 4x4 road on sand down the Grand Wash.

 2016 BLM Arizona Strip (including Parashant) Topo Map including the Western Half of the Arizona Strip This Parashant map was produced by the Bureau of Land Management.
 Zoom in for much more detail than the National Park Service monument map at the top of the page.
 Please note that this BLM map shows Lake Mead at full pool.
 The lake is currently at about 45% of capacity.
 Grand Wash Bay near Tassi has been dry for the last 10 years and will not refill in the foreseeable future based on Bureau of Reclamation projections.
 The 2017 NPS map shows the current extent of Lake Mead.